lexivallone844-dotcom/bleh/dryrun.md

 - ( you know that it is a script that is a potential exploit on a machine so you will do exploit development on script)

-- (go to linops to make linbuf script)
+- (on the pivot box you enter **bash** to get better term, and you can then make linbuf script on there)

 gdb ./(file)